RensTillmann/super-forms/src/docs/build.md

 This will create a new form from scratch and save it with the settings based on your **Global Settings**.

 ?> **NOTE:** The Global Settings will never affect previously created form settings if they do not share the same values.
-It's good practise to change settings on the form itself after creating one.
+It's good practice to change settings on the form itself after creating one.

 ## 2. Adding elements